folbert/fewbricks/README.md

 The code displaying the field info was originally found in the plugin [ACF: Field Snitch](https://sv.wordpress.org/plugins/advanced-custom-fields-field-snitch/) by [Stupid Studio](https://stupid-studio.com/) and modified by [Bryan Willis](https://gist.github.com/bryanwillis/bbfdce5febd3db16c53c#file-acf-field-snitch-v5-js) to work with verison 5 of ACF.

 ### ACF Local JSON

-**Warning: Local JSON for Fewbricks is nots table yet.
-Us ewith caution.**
+Fewbrikcs does support [ACF Local JSON](http://www.advancedcustomfields.com/resources/local-json/) but tests show that there is hardly any performance differences between standard Fewbricks and Local JSON.
+This is most likely due to the fact that neither use any DB-queries like standard ACF does.

-Fewbricks supports [ACF Local JSON](http://www.advancedcustomfields.com/resources/local-json/).
-Using this should speed things up a bit since we dont have to execute all the PHP-code that Fewbricks is made up of.
-Follow these steps to activate local-JSON:
+If you still want to use Local JSON, follow these steps to activate it:

 1. As outlined in the [ACF instructions for local JSON](http://www.advancedcustomfields.com/resources/local-json/): in the themes directory, create a directory named acf-json.
 2. In the admin area, navigate to the Fewbricks admin page which is placed in the ACF menu.
 Click "Build JSON" and let the page reload.
 3. In a file that is always included, preferably wp-config.php, define a constant named FEWBRICKS_USE_JSON: `define('FEWBRICKS_USE_ACF_JSON', true)`.
 4. That's all there is to it.
 ACF will now load settings from the JSON-files in the acf-json directory created in step 1.

 #### Important about local JSON
 Every time you edit any fields in a field group or brick, you will need to rebuild the local JSON by taking the action outlined in step 2 above.
-One suggested workflow is that you always have local josn activated in all environments but production by following step 3 above.
-Then when you edit a modules fields and don't see the changes in the editing area of a page/post/options etc., you will be reminded of that you need to rebuild the JSON.
+One suggested workflow is that you always have Local JSON activated in all environments including development.
+Then when you edit a modules' fields and don't see the changes in the editing area of a page/post/options etc., you will be reminded of that you need to rebuild the JSON.
 When you are ready to push to production, the JSON will be up to date.
-Since all ACF definitions already are in the field groups/bricks, the only purpose of using local JSON is to increase performance by not having to execute all the field group definitions and its bricks.